 - Title protection of “financial planner” will distinguish financial planners from other financial service providers.
 If federal and/or state policymakers continue to leave “financial planner” undefined, some will take liberties with the title – even if they are not providing financial planning services.

-- Title protection will establish minimum standards for financial planners without creating an unnecessary regulatory burden for those meeting the standards.
+- Title protection will establish threshold standards for financial planners without creating an unnecessary regulatory burden for those using the title.
 Title protection will address the lack of competency and ethical standards by some who represent themselves as financial planners.